 This course is designed to promote understanding of literacy development for middle grade learners.
 Focus of the course includes knowledge of the learner as well as reading-writing process, knowledge of instructional strategies, instructional decision making, instructional materials and environments for literacy learning.
-A field component of 2 hours twice per week is required.
-(A field component of 1 hour twice per week for ten weeks is required for students in the 4th/5th Generalist Endorsement).
+A field component is required.
 Offered every fall.
-Prerequisite: TE214